GeethDias/udageethdias.github.io/README.md

    - Implemented Oracle VPD for granular data access control.
    - Designed policies restricting user access to sensitive company data.

-3. **ISO 27001 Compliance Toolkit**
-   - Created a toolkit for a bank to align its processes with ISO 27001 standards.
-   - Designed ISMS policies and procedures for secure operations.

-4. **Metasploit Framework Tasks**
-   - Conducted penetration testing using Metasploit across virtual networks.
-   - Analyzed system vulnerabilities in a controlled environment.

 ---

 ## My Publlications